Continued fractions over non-Euclidean imaginary quadratic rings: Classical Properties

-As with classical continued fractions, if $|q(qz-p)|$ is sufficiently small for $p,q\in\cO$, then $p/q$ appears as a convergent in the continued fraction expansion of $z$.
-It is perhaps more interesting in this case because the output of Algorithm \ref{alg:1} is not uniquely determined.
-Remember that any choice can be made given multiple pairs $a,b$ passing the \textbf{if} condition in line 5.
+As with classical continued fractions, if $|q(qz-p)|$ is sufficiently small for $p,q\in\cO$, then $p/q$ appears as a convergent in the expansion of $z$.
+This property is interesting in our case because we are not specifying any particular method for choosing among multiple pairs $a,b$ passing the \textbf{if} condition in line 5.
 As such, the following lemma asserts that finding sufficiently good approximations is unavoidable.